s20002-pjatk/ASI_project_s2002/README.md

 The easiest way to run the application is to use Anaconda Navigator.
 It can be download from: https://anaconda.org/

-After installation of the anaconda software, create a new virtual evironment in Anaconda Navigator.
-Use the requirements.txt to create new environment by typing in Anaconda Prompt:
+After installation of the anaconda software, create a new virtual evironment using either Anaconda Navigator or Anaconda Prompt.
+In case of using Anaconda prompt the user should type in the following command:

 $ conda create --name ASI python=3.8.13 -y

-The next step is to activate new environmet.
+The next step is to activate the new environmet.
 It can be done by typing in the fllowing command in Anaconda Prompt:

 $ C:\Users\saras>conda activate ASI